linoyshamshian/DBProject_213204407_326254794/README.md

 - [Phase 2: Integration](#phase-2-integration)

 ## Phase 1: Design and Build the Database
 ### Introduction

-The **Nursery School Database** is designed to efficiently manage information related to children, parents, nannies, and nursery groups.
-This system ensures smooth organization and tracking of essential details such as group assignments, caregiver experience, child-parent relationships, and contact information.
+The **Security Management Database** is designed to efficiently manage security personnel, secure areas, shifts, and incident records.
+This system ensures smooth operations by tracking security assignments, required security levels, and emergency incidents while maintaining a high level of organization and accessibility.

-#### Purpose of the Database
+#### **Purpose of the Database**
-This database serves as a structured and reliable solution for nursery schools to:
+This database serves as a structured and reliable solution for security organizations to:
-- **Organize groups** of children based on age, availability, and special needs.
+- **Manage security personnel** by tracking their experience, employment details, and security levels.
-- **Manage caregiver assignments** by linking experienced nannies to specific groups.
+- **Monitor secure areas** by maintaining information about locations and the required security levels.
-- **Maintain parent-child relationships**, ensuring smooth communication and accessibility.
+- **Assign security officers to shifts** based on availability and clearance levels.
-- **Store contact information**, including addresses, phone numbers, and emails.
+- **Track and record incidents** for reporting and operational improvements.
-- **Track essential details** such as children's birthdates, allergies, and caregiver experience.
+- **Ensure compliance** with security regulations and maintain a history of security personnel activities.

-#### Potential Use Cases
+#### **Potential Use Cases**
-- **Nursery School Administrators** can use this database to efficiently allocate children to groups, assign caregivers, and store emergency contacts.
+- **Security Administrators** can use the database to schedule shifts, allocate personnel to secure areas, and track incidents.
-- **Parents** can track their child's assigned group, caregiver details, and provide important information about allergies or special needs.
+- **Security Personnel** can check their assigned shifts, work locations, and report incidents.
-- **Nannies** can view their assigned groups and the children under their care.
+- **Management & Investigators** can analyze security breaches, review personnel history, and generate reports on security performance.
-- **Staff and Management** can use the system for record-keeping, scheduling, and communication.
+- **Emergency Response Teams** can quickly access real-time data to handle security incidents efficiently.

-This structured database helps streamline nursery school operations, improving organization, safety, and communication among all parties involved.
+This structured database helps streamline security operations, improving organization, compliance, and response times.
 ###  ERD (Entity-Relationship Diagram)
 ![ERD Diagram](DBProject/partA/ERDAndDSTFiles/erd.png)